-The problem of resolution and arbitration should also be considered within this context.
-Scholars of medieval legal disputes have rarely focused their attention on resolution and arbitration both in and outside of the courts.
-Granted, we do find pricelists of Wergilds in Germanic law books, and this fact has been repeatedly pointed out.
+Scholars of medieval legal disputes rarely focus resolution and arbitration both in and outside of the courts.
+Granted, we do find pricelists of Wergilds in Germanic law books, and this fact has often been pointed out.
 From one point of view these are lists of settlements.
 However, rather than being settlements based on the mutual agreement of the parties, they are merely the presentation of specific monetary figures for a court to rule.
 In this sense, it is not necessarily of the same character as an amicable resolution, where both parties had something left over and could save face as well.
-That these efforts towards peace---even in such a blood-centered and warlike society---were widely made is a remarkably important observation.
+That these efforts towards peace - even in such a blood-centered and warlike society - were widely made is a remarkably important observation.

 This point also presents us with a new problem: how feuds and ordeals stood together with the peaceful resolution system, and as a whole headed towards peace.
-It is necessary to comprehensively---including feuds and vendettas, traditional trials and methods of proof (i.e. ordeals and judicial combat), the verdicts passed and how they were carried out, and furthermore in and out of court resolution systems---reexamine medieval Europe from the perspective of peace-building.
-Brown's interpretation of judicum Dei and Wendy Davis's research on dispute resolution seem prima facie to be conflicting, yet it is possible to understand both of these styles as attempts in medieval Europe at building peace centered on the parties themselves.
+It is necessary to comprehensively - including feuds and vendettas, traditional trials and methods of proof (i. e. ordeals and judicial combat), the verdicts passed and how they were carried out, and furthermore in and out of court resolution systems - reexamine medieval Europe from the perspective of peace-building.
+Brown's interpretation of judicum Dei and Wendy Davis's research on dispute resolution seem prima facie to conflict, yet it is possible to understand both of these styles as attempts in medieval Europe at building peace centered on the parties themselves.

-One may be reminded of the "peace of God" and "public peace" movements that were to start at the end of the 10th century.
-These movements had many elements of being party-centered and at the same time based on the civil construction of peace.
-For that reason they are closely related to the "modernization" of Europe that was to begin in the 12th and 13th centuries, and so are both medieval and modern.
+It is reminesint of the "peace of God" and "public peace" movements that started at the end of the 10th century.
+These movements had many elements of being party-centered whilst at the same time being based on the civil construction of peace.
+For that reason they are closely related to the modernization of Europe that was to begin in the 12th and 13th centuries, and so are both medieval and modern.
 The same can be said of Coutumes de Beauvaisis, Sachsenspiegel, and Glanvill.
-As I have illustrated above, each of these record medieval, "pre-European" legal customs as acting laws.
-At the same time, however, they also adopt preambles that suggest movements toward a "new European", civil building of peace.
+As illustrated above, each of these record medieval, pre-European legal customs as acting laws.
+At the same time, however, they also adopt preambles that suggest movements toward a new European civil building of peace.
 To give just one example of this, Coutumes de Beauvaisis defined as another method of putting an end to private wars the intervention of a civil court: